Nipah virus infection

 Rooms occupied by suspect or confirmed cases of NiV should be terminally cleaned with bleach-based disinfectants after discharge.
 Enhancement of terminal cleaning with either UV-C disinfection system or hydrogen peroxide vaporisation is recommended.

-On the management of deceased bodies of suspect or confirmed cases of NiV, the handling of the body should be kept a minimum.
+On the management of deceased bodies of suspect or confirmed cases of NiV, the handling of the body should be kept to a minimum.
 The ward/hospital staff should ensure the following:

 All orifices must be plugged in with 10,000 ppm sodium hypochlorite.